zhxinyu/cosan/README.md

 how input will affect output and may even help predict the future.

 Such an task (also called learning problem or [superviesd learning](https://en.wikipedia.org/wiki/Supervised_learning) ) are naturally ubiquitous and highly-desired.
-For instance, imagine you own an ice cream store.
-A simple learning task would be to find a relationship between the revenue and a series of climatological data including temperature, precipitation, wind speed and also a series of demographic data including population, zip code region and etc. In this hypothetical scenario, we have a sample size for revenue as the target value \f$y\f$ and the aforementioned climatological or demographic data as the input data.
+For instance, as an ice cream store owner, a simple learning task would be to find a relationship between the revenue and a series of climatological data including temperature, precipitation, wind speed and also a series of demographic data including population, zip code region and etc. In this hypothetical scenario, we have a sample size for revenue as the target value \f$y\f$ and the aforementioned climatological or demographic data as the input data.